Dantay13/reading-notes/201/class-05.md

 ### What is a real world use case for the `alt` attribute being used in a website?

+Its value is supposed to be a textual description of the image, for use in situations where the image cannot be seen/displayed or takes a long time to render because of a slow internet connection.

+A real world use for the `alt` attribute is if users have turned off images to reduce data transfer volume and distractions.
+This is especially common on mobile phones, and in countries where bandwidth is limited or expensive.

 ### How can you improve accessibility of images in an HTML document?

 ### Provide an example of when the `figure` element would be useful in an HTML document